 Transplanting and Caring for Your Avocado Seedling

 As your avocado seedling grows, it will need a bigger home.
 Choose a pot that's about 10 inches wide and has good drainage holes.
-Use a special potting mix made for or citrus .
+Use a special potting mix made for houseplants or citrus trees.

 Avocados love bright, indirect sunlight.
 Put your plant near a sunny window or sliding glass door.
 Keep the soil moist but not too wet.
 They like warm temperatures, between 60°F and 85°F.